 This segment will provide connection between several existing trail as well as destinations.
 It will connect to the Reedy Creek trail to north and the new Bandwidth campus and PNC Arena and existing parking to the south.
-There are options to use the existing pedestrian tunnel underneath Wade Avenue and Schenck Forest and modifying the Wade Avenue/Edwards Mill Road interchange with a signalized option.
+There are options to use the existing pedestrian tunnel underneath Wade Avenue and Schenck Forest and modifying the Wade Ave./ Edwards Mill interchange with a signalized option.

-- Project Location: West of PNC along Edwards Mill Road between the existing parking lot on PNC Center Road and the pedestrian tunnel under Edwards Mill Road just south of Reedy Creek road. - · Project Type: Greenway and MUP - · Length of Project: 1.93 Miles - Estimated Construction Year: 2025, 2026, 2027 (hypothetical)
+- Project Location: West of PNC along Edwards Mill Road between the existing parking lot on PNC Center Road and the pedestrian tunnel under Edwards Mill Road just south of Reedy Creek road. - Project Type: Greenway and MUP - Length of Project: 1.93 Miles - Estimated Construction Year: 2025, 2026, 2027

 - Bandwidth

-- PNC Arena
+- PNC ArenaNCMA

-- NCMA

 - REX Hospital

-- Carter Finley Stadium
+- · Carter Finley Stadium

 - NC Fair Grounds

 - Cardinal Gibbons High School